Vaida12345/MetalManager/README.md

 ## Documentation

-This package entails a detailed DocC documentation, with an interactive tutorial for a step-by-step 101.
+This package entails a detailed DocC documentation.